 Students who discontinue enrollment at the University immediately following the session the "I" was recorded are allowed a maximum of one year to complete the course work.
-"I" grades for courses not completed by the end of the next year are converted to an "F."
+"I" grades for courses not completed by the end of the

 NR, not recorded, is the grade which may be used in rare instances where the course starts on or after the official beginning date of the session, but the instructor does not require final assignments to be submitted until after the official ending date of the session, e.g., off-campus internships; the course does not end until after the official ending date of the session, e.g., Accelerated College Education (ACE) courses or the instructor has not submitted grades by the deadline date of the session.